Scaling Laws for Imitation Learning in Single-Agent Games

 \subsection{NetHack}

-We train LSTM-based agents on the NLD-AA dataset~\citep{dungeons_and_data}, mainly varying the width of the LSTM (see~\autoref{appendix:flop-counting}).
-The total number of parameters ranged from 10k to 500M.
-While the original NLD-AA dataset already contains around 3B samples, we extended the dataset to around 60B samples (NLD-AA-L) and 150B samples (NLD-AA-XL) by collecting more rollouts from AutoAscend (i.e. the data-generating policy).
-NLD-AA-L is used for the results in~\autoref{fig:bc-loss-iso-flop}, while NLD-AA-XL is used for all our forecasting-based experiments (see~\autoref{sec:bc-forecasting}).
+We train Transformer-based agents on the NLD-AA dataset~\citep{dungeons_and_data}, varying both the width and depth (i.e. number of layers) of the model (see~\autoref{appendix:flop-counting}).
+The total number of parameters ranged from 200k to 200M.
+While the original NLD-AA dataset already contains around 3B samples, we extended the dataset to around 55B samples (NLD-AA-L) by collecting more rollouts from AutoAscend (i.e. the data-generating policy).